Rewdie/Code-Bucket/README.md

 We are adding text to this readme file with VSCode and GitHub integration.
 The future is now!

-I have now added more text.
+I will now add more text.
 This will surely not create any problems.